mehtaishita/rust-carnival/README.md

 # A Carnival of Rust Code Challenges

-## Borrowed from LinkedIn Learning by Tim Mcnamarra
+*Borrowed from LinkedIn Learning by Tim McNamara*